Zheng Qinwen: 2025: French Open quarterfinal, elbow surgery

+At the Indian Wells, Zheng defeated Victoria Azarenka, Lulu Sun and No. 24 Marta Kostyuk, without dropping a set, to reach the quarterfinals.
+She lost in the quarterfinals to world No. 2 Iga Świątek in straight sets.
+At the Miami Open, Zheng overcame Lauren Davis, qualifier Taylor Townsend, and Ashlyn Krueger, without dropping a set, to reach the quarterfinals.
+She lost in the quarterfinals to world No. 1 Aryna Sabalenka in straight sets.
-At the Charleston Open, Zheng made it three quarterfinals in as many tournaments with wins over Maria Sakkari and Elise Mertens, before losing in the last eight to ninth seed Ekaterina Alexandrova.

-Having lost her opening match at the Madrid Open to Anastasia Potapova, Zheng overcame Olga Danilović, 26th seed Magdalena Fręch and Bianca Andreescu to reach the quarterfinals at the Italian Open, where she defeated world No. 1, Aryna Sabalenka, for the first time, after losing their previous six meetings.
-She lost in the semifinals to fourth seed Coco Gauff in a match which went to a deciding third set tiebreak.
-Zheng reached the quarterfinals at the French Open, losing to Aryna Sabalenka.
+At the Charleston Open, Zheng made it three quarterfinals in as many tournaments with wins over Maria Sakkari and No. 28 Elise Mertens, before losing in the last eight to No. 26 Ekaterina Alexandrova.
+At the Italian Open, Zheng overcame Olga Danilović, No. 25 Magdalena Fręch, and Bianca Andreescu, without dropping a set, to reach the quarterfinals.
+In the quarterfinals, she upset world No. 1 Aryna Sabalenka for the first time after losing their previous six meetings.
+She lost in the semifinals to No. 3 Coco Gauff in a three-hour match that went to a third-set tiebreak.

+At the French Open, Zheng defeated Anastasia Pavlyuchenkova, Emiliana Arango, qualifier Victoria Mboko, and No. 18 Liudmila Samsonova to reach her first French Open quarterfinal.
+She lost in the quarterfinals to world No. 1 Aryna Sabalenka in straight sets.

-At the Queen's Club Championships in London, Zheng made it through to her first grass-court semifinal, which she lost to Amanda Anisimova, in three sets.
-Seeded fifth, she went out in the first round at Wimbledon at the hands of Kateřina Siniaková.
+At the Queen's Club Championships in London, Zheng defeated McCartney Kessler and wildcard entrant Emma Raducanu to advance to her first grass-court semifinal.
+She lost in the semifinals to No. 15 Amanda Anisimova, in three sets.
+Nevertheless, her ranking rose to a new career-high of No. 4.
+She went out in the first round of Wimbledon at the hands of Kateřina Siniaková.

 On 19 July, Zheng announced she had undergone surgery on her right elbow the previous day and would be out of action for an unspecified amount of time, saying on social media that she had been dealing with "persistent pain" in the joint "over the past months" and the procedure was a "necessary step toward a better version of myself on court."

 Zheng made her return to WTA Tour in the last week of September at the China Open where, as seventh seed, she received a bye and then defeated qualifier Emiliana Arango to reach the third round.
-There, she retired while trailing in the third set against 26th seed Linda Nosková due to an issue with her recently operated upon elbow.
-Zheng subsequently withdrew from the Wuhan Open., the Ningbo Open and the Toray Pan Pacific.
+There, she retired while trailing in the third set against No. 27 Linda Nosková due to an issue with her recently operated upon elbow.
+Zheng subsequently withdrew from the Wuhan Open.